 As a marketer, your target market should be the customers who value your advantages.
 You should price for those customers.
 If you are trying to reach a broader market, you may want to lower the price.
 However, a better strategy may be price segmentation.

-However, this process does not give you the "right" answer.
-This gets you close.
+This process does not give you the 'right' answer, but it gets you close.
 It lets you see how your customers are making decisions, and calculates a possible price so you can see if it makes sense.
 Eventually, you may have to tweak this price up or down based on your judgment and experience.

-Don't skip through this process.
+Don't skip through the process.
 Even if it gives you the same price range you are currently using, it forces you to think about your customers' decision processes.
 This is valuable to you.